we regularly act for senior gang members in civil MATTERS,

 Liberty is at risk in criminal.

-You need to accept there is much paperwork lawyers and yourselves will need to review and work on.
 Evidence is given by affidavit generally and you can expect the police will make "further enquiries" regarding property ownership, provenance (how the property came to be in a person's hands), and your IRD and banking records at the very least.
 The police will test your evidence as the proceeding goes.
 Further, in civil, our burden of proof is the "balance of probabilities".
 This burden simply asks 'what is more likely than not', rather than the criminal burden of 'beyond reasonable doubt'.
-So, we have a perfect storm of (1) the police doing continual investigation on your property and your alleged property ownership arrangements, and (2) the burden of proof the police need to meet is very low.
-We can meet this challenge against Police, easily, but it requires you, our clients, and your witnesses and family to be cooperative and constructive with the work we need to do.
+So, we have a perfect storm of (1) the police doing continual investigation on your property and alleged property ownership arrangements, and (2) the burden of proof the police need to meet is very low.
+We can meet this challenge against Police, easily, but it requires you, our clients and your witnesses and family to be cooperative and constructive with the work we need to do.

 To our initial surprise a few years ago, not all clients and their families have been cooperative, and in fact, sometimes they obstruct (ruin) their own chances of success in the High Court.
 As genuinely motivated lawyers who want to make a difference, this is gutting.
-We have two choices in this situation: continue to assist you, despite your own destruction of your own case, or terminate your engagement.
+We have two choices in this situation: continue to assist you, despite your own destruction of your case, or terminate our engagement.
 We make this decision based on a consideration of your interests in the proceedings and our duties to you as your barrister.

 3. We can only move a case forward with a client's instructions.
 If we send an important email to you, and we do not hear back from you for weeks (or months), then court deadlines may pass, and we may lose any opportunity to make a difference in your case.
 We see this time and time again and it is not a good situation for anyone.
 You end up loosing your property, and we end up with a loosing Judgment to our name (!) and sometimes that Judgment ends up in the news and on social media platforms.
+A disastrous case reflects badly on us, and most of the time the general public will have no idea that the reason the case tanked was because of the client's own actions.

-2. Unless you are in receipt of legal aid, you will not have an 'immunity' to adverse cost orders in the High Court.
-Costs are a normal and ordinary part of civil litigation.
-Criminal Proceeds defence is civil litigation, even though it is called "criminal" proceeds.
-If you are unsuccessful in your opposition under the criminal proceeds regime, the Commissioner may seek court costs against you.
-We call it the 'loser pays' rule.
 There is a general formula for how we work out costs under the High Court Rules 2016, and there is a scale of costs within those rules.
 As civil specialists, we are dealing with civil and commercial clients everyday who are accustomed to the civil regime and the expectation that the loser pays costs.
 However, we find members of gangs (and their associates and families) may only be used to criminal procedure.
-And what happens is, we find that many of you get annoyed and frustrated with civil procedure, and very upset about the civil costs regime.
-If you wish to make any headway and progress in criminal proceeds for yourselves, your family, and the wider jurisdiction, then you will need to come to grips with the fact that we are in the jurisdiction of civil law, which is about property and money for both the police and yourselves.
+And what happens is, we find that many of you get annoyed and frustrated with the civil costs regime.
+We can explain to you how civil costs work, no problem.

 Sometimes the police do not seek costs against an unsuccessful party, and sometimes they do.
 Whatever happens, we like to take a cautious and conservative approach beforehand and advise all private clients to have a certain buffer of funds available to pay an adverse costs order if needed.
 Remember, there are no guarantees in litigation.
 We put our evidence before the court, the Commissioner puts his evidence forward to, we argue over how the law applies to the facts, and then a High Court Judge makes a decision on the facts and law before him.
 There is no jury like in criminal law.